 Monroe County [Indiana] Veterans Service Officer, 2000-2006, but continue to assist active duty, reserve, and veteran clients apply for benefits and represent clients during appeals, up to and including the United States Court of Appeals for Veterans Claims in Washington, DC.
 Passed Department of Veterans Affairs examination for accreditation as attorney or claims agent, currently VA accredited.
 (Took less than ten minutes completing and checking answers for examination.
 Ninety minutes are authorized.)
 Still handling veterans’ and surviving spouses’ VA appeals.
 Win most.

-Proposed legislation pertaining to current Survivors Benefit Plan and Dependency Indemnity Compensation offset, traveled to DC to coordinate with Congressional offices.
+Proposed legislation pertaining to the former Survivors Benefit Plan and Dependency Indemnity Compensation offset, traveled to DC to coordinate with Congressional offices.
+Offset repealed.
 Write military and veteran articles for local publication.

 Founded Hoosier Honor Flight, Inc. in 2008 to fly local WWII veterans to Washington, DC to see their national WWII Memorial.
 First flight conducted on 12 November 2008 for 40 veterans, second on 22 April 2009 for 112 veterans, third on 21 October 2009 for 36, fourth on 28 April 2010 for 90.
 Fourth included 48 Korean War veterans because WWII applications had been exhausted.